zachj1582/redux-2-afternoon/README.md

     }
     ```

-* Update the reducer function to have a `switch` statement that returns objects based on the value of the `action.type` passed in.
+* Update the reducer function to have a `switch` statement that returns an object based on the value of the `action.type` passed in.
 * When the `REQUEST_USER_DATA` action type is fulfilled, return a new object with email, firstName, and lastName properties from the user object in the action payload (i.e. `action.payload.user`).
-In the solution below, the values for `email`, `firstName`, and `lastName` have been destructured from the payload before being returned in the new state object.
+In the solution below, the values for `email`, `firstName`, and `lastName` have been destructured from the payload before being returned by the reducer function as a new state object.
 * In the `default` case, just return `state`.

 __NOTE__: You should try using the "Network" tab in the chrome developer tools to check what responses look like from http requests.
 You can also look below to see what the response looks like, but familiarizing yourself now with the chrome developer tools will help you in the future.